R & D expenditure

 Eurostat’s statistics on R & D expenditure are compiled using guidelines laid out in the Frascati manual, published in 2002 by the OECD.
-R & D expenditure is a basic measure that covers intramural expenditure, in other words, all expenditures for R & D that are performed within a statistical unit or sector of the economy in the Member States.
+R & D expenditure is a basic measure that covers intramural expenditure, in other words, all expenditures for R & D that are performed within a statistical unit or sector of the economy in the EU Member States.

 The main analysis of R & D statistics is by four institutional sectors of performance.
 These four sectors are the business enterprise sector, the government sector, the higher education sector, and the private non-profit sector (the latter is not shown in this article).
 Gross domestic expenditure on R & D (GERD) is composed of expenditure from each of these four sectors.
 Expenditure data considers the research spend on the national territory, regardless of the source of funds; data are usually expressed in relation to GDP; this ratio is often referred to as R & D intensity.
 Additional analysis of R & D expenditure are available by: source of funds; field of science; type of costs; economic activity (NACE); enterprise size class; type of R & D; socioeconomic objectives; and regions (NUTS).

 The European Commission has through its innovation union flagship initiative (which forms part of the Europe 2020 strategy) placed renewed emphasis on the conversion of Europe’s scientific expertise into marketable products and services, through seeking to use public sector intervention to stimulate the private sector and to remove bottlenecks which stop such ideas reaching the market.
-Furthermore, the latest revision of the integrated economic and employment guidelines (revised as part of the Europe 2020 strategy) includes a guideline to optimise support for R & D and innovation, strengthening the knowledge triangle (between research, innovation and education) and unleashing the potential of the digital economy.
+Furthermore, the latest revision of the integrated economic and employment guidelines (revised as part of the Europe 2020 strategy) includes a guideline to optimise support for R & D and innovation, strengthening the knowledge triangle (between research, innovation and education); it is hoped that this will provide a stimulus for a further expansion of the digital economy.